Numismatics: History

 The first book on coins was De Asse et Partibus (1514) by Guillaume Budé.
 During the early Renaissance ancient coins were collected by European royalty and nobility.
 Collectors of coins were Pope Boniface VIII, Emperor Maximilian of the Holy Roman Empire, Louis XIV of France, Ferdinand I, Elector Joachim II of Brandenburg who started the Berlin coin cabinet and Henry IV of France to name a few.
 Numismatics is called the "Hobby of Kings", due to its most esteemed founders.

 Professional societies organised in the 19th century.
 The Royal Numismatic Society was founded in 1836 and immediately began publishing the journal that became the Numismatic Chronicle.
 The American Numismatic Society was founded in 1858 and began publishing the American Journal of Numismatics in 1866.

 In 1931 the British Academy launched the Sylloge Nummorum Graecorum publishing collections of Ancient Greek coinage.
 The first volume of Sylloge of Coins of the British Isles was published in 1958.

-In the 20th century coins gained recognition as archaeological objects, scholars such as Guido Bruck of the Kunsthistorisches Museum in Vienna realized their value in providing a temporal context and the difficulty that curators faced when identifying worn coins using classical literature.
-After World War II in Germany a project, Fundmünzen der Antike (Coin finds of the Classical Period) was launched, to register every coin found within Germany.
+In the 20th century, coins gained recognition as archaeological objects, and scholars such as Guido Bruck of the Kunsthistorisches Museum in Vienna realized their value in providing a temporal context and the difficulty that curators faced when identifying worn coins using classical literature.
+After World War II in Germany, a project, Fundmünzen der Antike (Coin finds of the Classical Period) was launched to register every coin found within Germany.
 This idea found successors in many countries.

-In the United States, the US mint established a coin cabinet in 1838 when chief coiner Adam Eckfeldt donated his personal collection.
+In the United States, the US Mint established a coin cabinet in 1838 when chief coiner Adam Eckfeldt donated his personal collection.
 William E. Du Bois' Pledges of History...
 (1846) describes the cabinet.

 C. Wyllys Betts' American colonial history illustrated by contemporary medals (1894) set the groundwork for the study of American historical medals.

-Helen Wang's "A short history of Chinese numismatics in European languages" (2012-2013) gives an outline history of Western countries' understanding of Chinese numismatics.
+Helen Wang's "A short history of Chinese numismatics in European languages" (2012–2013) gives an outline history of Western countries' understanding of Chinese numismatics.
 Lyce Jankowski's Les amis des monnaies is an in-depth study of Chinese numismatics in China in the 19th century.

+Professional organizations

+The IAPN is an international organization of professional coin dealers and numismatic firms.
+It was founded in 1951 in Geneva and aims to promote high ethical standards in the numismatic trade, support research projects, and provide expertise on issues such as counterfeiting.
+Membership requires sponsorship and several years of professional activity in the numismatic field.

+The American Numismatic Association (ANA) is a United States-based nonprofit organization founded in 1891 that supports the study and collection of coins, paper money, and medals.
+It offers educational programs, publishes numismatic research, hosts conventions and exhibitions, and maintains a library and museum.
+Membership is open to the public.